-Milestones highlight important moments of a project's progress.
-Key decision-makers may not track progress on a daily basis, but they will want to see that major milestones are reached.
+Milestones highlight crucial moments of a project’s progress.
+Key decision-makers may not track daily progress, but they will want to see that major milestones are reached.
 Milestones are also used as a time for external review and quality assessment.
-In some cases, a review can prompt an increase in the budget if it is needed to continue the project.
-For this reason, a project manager will often assign her most effective and experienced people to complete tasks on the critical path.
-She knows that these tasks potentially have the largest impact on the project's deadline.
+In some cases, a review can prompt an increase in the budget if needed to continue the project.

-The author of the project plan should choose milestones carefully.
+The project plan’s author should choose milestones carefully.
 The determined events will help the team stay focused on meeting targets.
-Therefore, it is important to select important events that the whole team can strive to achieve.
+Therefore, selecting critical events that the whole team can strive to achieve is essential.

 Milestones should be clearly visible on a Gantt chart.

-Typically, milestones are denoted as a diamond on a Gantt chart and have a row of their own to make them clearly visible.
+Typically, they are denoted as a diamond and have a row of their own to make them clearly visible.

-Now that you have learned the concepts of task dependency, critical path and milestones, you can incorporate these into the project's Gantt chart.
-The chart will help create a visual representation of the tasks that you need to complete to complete the project.
+Now that you have learned the concepts of task dependency, critical path, and milestones, you can incorporate these into the project's Gantt chart.
+The chart will help create a visual representation of the tasks you must finish to complete the project.
 It will help you monitor project progress and understand if you are making sufficient progress as the project unfolds.

-A Gantt chart is a type of bar chart that shows a visual representation of project progress.
+A Gantt chart is a type of bar chart that shows a visual representation of project planning and project progress.

-A task dependency is when one task cannot start until another one has been finished.
+A task dependency is when one task cannot start until another is finished.